Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 - [x] The sticky note should always be displayed when the language is french or german.
 - [x] The language switching functionality should be intuitive and user-friendly, ensuring that I can easily find and use it whenever I need to change the language.

+#### R10 General explanation of rules

+As application provider, I would like that the user has the chance to read the general explanation of rules, which are described in the MDCG 2021-24 in order to ensure that the user is able to make correct decisions during the classification process.

+- [x] The user can read the general explanation of rules before he starts the classifier

 ### Quality Goals